Lullabot/tugboat-demo/README.md

 # tugboat-tests
-Repository to use for testing tugboat
+This repository is for use by Tugboat for demos and testing